muldjord/leddy/docs/THEMES.md

 * `interval`: How often the output of the command is updated into the internal string that is shown on the LED matrix.
 Default is every 60 seconds.
 * `fps`: The text scroll framerate.
 Default is 30.

+#### &lt;gallery&gt;
+The `<gallery .../>` subnode allows you to show images from a defined folder or a newline separated file.
+A panning animation will be running while showing each image.
+One image is shown each time the gallery scene is shown.

+The following attributes are supported:
+* `input="PATH or FILENAME"`: Defines the input folder where the images are located OR defines a file with newline separated image paths.
+Note that the gallery only supports JPG and PNG images.
+All other image files will be ignored.
+Path can be absolute or relative to the 'theme.xml' path.
+* `duration`: Set the duration the gallery is shown for in each scene rotation.
+If left out it will be set to a random duration.
+* `order`: Can be 'name', 'time' and 'rand'.
+Random will pick a random image each time.
+Note that 'order' is only active if 'input' defines a path.
+* `hvel`: The horizontal panning velocity in pixels per second.
+Can be both positive and negative.
+Can also be set to 'rand' which makes Leddy pick a random velocity each time the gallery scene is shown.
+* `vvel`: The vertical panning velocity in pixels per second.
+Can be both positive and negative.
+Can also be set to 'rand' which makes Leddy pick a random velocity each time the gallery scene is shown.
+* `scale`: Scales the original image by this factor.
+If left out scaling is set to '1.0'.

 #### &lt;weather&gt;
 A `<weather .../>` subnode uses the OpenWeatherMap API to shows the current weather for a specific city.